 - You need to be self-contained.
 No amenities are provided; such as water, restrooms or trash cans.

-- You may camp in a dispersed area for up to 14 days.
-After 14 days, you must move at least 5 road miles for camping in another dispersed area.
+- You may camp in a dispersed area for up to 14 days in any 30 day period.
 Campers may not return to the same campsite within the calendar year.

 - Groups of over 75 people who wish to use the forest need to obtain a special use permit.